 Strive to minimize fragmentation of large forest blocks by focusing development on forest edges, minimizing the width of roads and road corridors extending into forests, and designing cluster developments that minimize the spatial extent of the development.
 Development projects with the least impact on large forests and all the plants and animals living within these forests are those developments built on brownfields or other previously developed land.
 These projects have the added benefit of matching sustainable development practices (for example, see: The President's Council on Sustainable Development 1999 final report, US Green Building Council's Leadership in Energy and Environmental Design certification process at http://www.usgbc.org/).

 Inventory any remaining large and old-growth examples across the state.
 Survey for occurrences statewide to advance documentation and classification of oak-tulip tree forests.
 A statewide review of oak-tulip tree forests is desirable.
 Continue searching for large sites in good condition (A- to AB-ranked).

-Regularly assess the presence and degree of impact that gypsy moth has on this community.
+Regularly assess the presence and degree of impact that spongy moth has on this community.
 Research composition of oak-tulip tree forests statewide in order to characterize variations.
 Collect sufficient plot data to support the recognition of several distinct oak-tulip tree forest types based on composition, and by ecoregion.